shariethernet/Physical-Design-with-OpenLANE-using-SKY130-PDK/README.md

 ![](./images/drcf.PNG)

-No DRC errors are found
+No DRC errors are found.

 Opening the GDSII file in `klayout`